Here is a bargain stock you should look at : Clovis Oncology, Inc. (CLVS)

 Clovis Oncology, Inc. (NASDAQ:CLVS) trade information

-Despite being -6.89% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Thursday, Sep 17 when the CLVS stock price touched $7.97-1 or saw a rise of 12.61%.
-Year-to-date, Clovis Oncology, Inc. shares have moved -33.19%, while the 5-day performance has seen it change 15.31%.
-Over the past 30 days, the shares of Clovis Oncology, Inc. (NASDAQ:CLVS) have changed 18.25%.
-Short interest in the company has seen 36.57 Million shares shorted with days to cover at 7.56.
+Sporting 3.25% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Sep 21 when the CLVS stock price touched $7.27-1 or saw a rise of 19.12%.
+Year-to-date, Clovis Oncology, Inc. shares have moved -43.6%, while the 5-day performance has seen it change -15.58%.
+Over the past 30 days, the shares of Clovis Oncology, Inc. (NASDAQ:CLVS) have changed 15.52%.
+Short interest in the company has seen 36.57 Million shares shorted with days to cover at 7.59.

 Clovis Oncology, Inc. (CLVS) estimates and forecasts

 Figures show that Clovis Oncology, Inc. shares have underperformed across the wider relevant industry.
-The company’s shares have gained +57.22% over the past 6 months, with this year growth rate of -41.05%, compared to 13.9% for the industry.
+The company’s shares have lost -17.53% over the past 6 months, with this year growth rate of -41.05%, compared to 14.1% for the industry.
 Other than that, the company has, however, increased its growth outlook for the 2020 fiscal year revenue.
 Growth estimates for the current quarter are 42.4% and 48.6% for the next quarter.
 Revenue growth from the last financial year stood is estimated to be +20.2%.

 6 analysts offering their estimates for the company have set an average revenue estimate of $42.51 Million for the current quarter.
 6 have an estimated revenue figure of $46.72 Million for the next quarter concluding in December 01, 2020.
 Year-ago sales stood $37.6 Million and $39.31 Million respectively for this quarter and the next, and analysts expect sales will grow by 13% for the current quarter and 18.9% for the next.